FiazTechnologies/.github/profile/README.md

 ## Support 🤝

-For questions, concerns, or assistance, feel free to reach out to us at [contact email](mailto:contactus@fiaz.dev).
+If you have any questions, or concerns, or assistance, feel free to contact us at [contact email](mailto:contactus@fiaz.dev).

 ## Contributors 🎉